cyralinc/terraform-provider-cyral/docs/resources/integration_logging.md

 Required:

-- `config` (String) The Fluent Bit configuration, in 'classic mode' INI format.
+- `config` (String) Fluent Bit configuration, in 'classic mode' INI format.
 For more details, see: https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file

 <a id="nestedblock--config--splunk"></a>